josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🍉_Academic_Liberty/🕸️_sector_coordination_hypothesis.md

 ---

 ## 🏮 Footer
-*The Sector Coordination Hypothesis* records how both institutional and external advocacy networks appear to have harmonised protest-response language across the UK higher-education sector in 2024.
+*🕸️ The Sector Coordination Hypothesis* records how both institutional and external advocacy networks appear to have harmonised protest-response language across the UK higher-education sector in 2024.
 It calls for transparent disclosure of all advisory and communications inputs influencing university decision-making.
 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-10-28-B_
+_Last updated: 2025-10-28_